Interrupted Reaching Out Movement

 • difficulty trusting relationships

-Many people continue longing for closeness while also protecting themselves from rejection, disappointment, or emotional pain.
+Many people continue seeking connection while simultaneously protecting themselves from rejection or emotional pain.

 Loyalty and Interrupted Movement